 - Takelessons Live: this platform for piano-playing video lessons is America’s largest lessons company.
 You can choose to participate in any class for the lapse of two months free.

-Considering what’s included in the bundle, it is not hard to understand what the instrument profile Alesis is going for with the Recital Pro is.
+Considering what’s included in the bundle, it is not hard to understand what the instrument profile Alesis is going for with the Recital Pro.
 But it doesn’t end there since the company also included 12 customizable sounds ranging from classic piano to fingered bass.

 Finally, you also have some on-board sound-shaping capabilities such as modulation effects and reverb.
 If you want to learn to play the piano with a superb instrument at an affordable price, this might be a great choice.